WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ## Testing a Nav mesh
 <hr>

-Navmeshes need testing so that you can fix bugs in them and ensure they actually function, before releasing them or implementing the nav mesh into your map. ***Always* analyze the nav mesh before testing it, *unless* it is impossible to do so.** TFBots rely on the nav mesh for movement and visibility, so it is important to analyze it to get metadata.
-TFBots in unanalyzed meshes will be slower to react to enemies and will not work as well.
+Nav meshes need testing so that you can fix bugs in them and ensure they actually function, before releasing them or implementing the nav mesh into your map. ***Always* analyze the nav mesh before testing it, *unless* it is impossible to do so.** TFBots rely on the nav mesh for movement and visibility, so it is important to analyze it to get metadata.
+TFBots in unanalyzed meshes will be slower to react to enemies, due to mismatched mesh visibility data, and in general will not work as well.

 ### Test a specific path